Management PostgreSQL store

 }

-1. Restart the management service
+1. Restart the server and confirm:

 docker compose restart management